happykhan/microreact-cookbook/docs/an-advanced-tutorial/introduction.md

 1. Explore which STs are associated with the presence of carbapenamase genes.

 ![This is a screenshot of a Microreact project called "Klebsiella pneumoniae Colombia".
 Notice the main panels in this project: the map, the tree, the timeline and the saved views.](tutorial/%20microreact_overview.png){width="80%"}

+This is a screenshot (above) of a Microreact project called "Klebsiella pneumoniae Colombia".
+Notice the main panels in this project: the map, the tree, the timeline and the saved views.